Phone: 903-846-2311 or 800-794-2919

 The Electric Cooperative Story

-According to the National Cooperative Business Association (NCBA), over 120 million people -- two of every five people -- are members of 48,000 U.S. cooperatives, and worldwide, some 750,000 cooperatives serve 730 million members.
+• According to the National Cooperative Business Association (NCBA), over 120 million people — 2 of every 5 people — are members of 48,000 U.S. cooperatives, and worldwide, some 750,000 cooperatives serve 730 million members.

-In our electric cooperative industry, nearly 1,000 rural electric co-ops own and maintain nearly half of the electric distribution lines in the U. S., cover 75 percent of the land mass, and provide electricity to 36 million people.
+• Nearly 1,000 rural electric co-ops own and maintain nearly half of the electric distribution lines in the U. S., cover 75% of the land mass, and provide electricity to 36 million people.

 Voluntary and Open Membership